Updated March 10, 2026 · By Jake Embers

 - Medium: 135-145°F

-I always aim for 130°F and let carryover cooking bring it up to a perfect medium-rare.
+I always pull at 130°F and let carryover cooking finish the job.

 6. Rest and serve (5-10 minutes)

-This step separates the amateurs from the pros.
-Move your steaks to a cutting board and tent loosely with foil.
-Let them rest for 5-10 minutes.
-The internal temperature will climb another 5 degrees, and the juices will redistribute throughout the meat.
+Move steaks to a cutting board.
+Tent loosely with foil.
+Let them rest 5-10 minutes.
+Internal temperature will climb another 5 degrees, and juices redistribute throughout the meat.

-Slice against the grain if you want, or serve whole with a generous spoonful of chimichurri on top and more on the side.
+Serve whole or sliced against the grain with generous chimichurri on top and extra on the side.

 Start with room temperature meat.
-Cold steaks from the fridge cook unevenly.
-I pull mine out 30 minutes before grilling, sometimes longer for thicker cuts.
+Cold steaks cook unevenly.
+I pull mine out 30 minutes before grilling, sometimes longer for thick cuts.

-Make extra chimichurri.
-This sauce keeps in the fridge for up to a week and transforms leftover steak, grilled chicken, or even scrambled eggs.
-I always double the recipe now.
+Make double chimichurri.
+This sauce keeps for a week in the fridge and transforms leftover steak, grilled chicken, even scrambled eggs.
+I always make extra now.

-Not preheating long enough.
+Insufficient preheating.
 Your grill needs at least 15 minutes to reach proper searing temperature.
-I used to rush this step and wonder why my steaks looked pale and sad.
+I used to rush this and wonder why my steaks looked pale.

 FAQs